numba/numba/docs/source/user/installing.rst

 Compatibility
 -------------

-Numba is compatible with Python 3.7 or later, and Numpy versions from 1.17 up to but excluding 1.21.
+Numba is compatible with Python 3.7 or later, and NumPy versions from 1.17 up to but excluding 1.21.

 Our supported platforms are: